sriyash2k/Apna_Time_Aayega/README.md

 1) Markov Chains

-Refer to the sampleoutput.txt file for output
+Refer to the output_sample.txt file for output